WeblateOrg/weblate/docs/devel/integration.rst

 Fetching remote changes into Weblate
 ++++++++++++++++++++++++++++++++++++

-To fetch the strings newly updated in your repository into Weblate, just let it pull from the upstream repository.
+To fetch any strings recently updated in your remote VCS repository into Weblate, allow Weblate to pull from the upstream repository.
 This can be achieved in the user interface (in the :guilabel:`Repository maintenance`), or from the command-line using :ref:`wlc`.

-This can be automated by setting a webhook in your repository to trigger Weblate whenever there is a new commit, see :ref:`update-vcs` for more details.
+This can be automated by setting a webhook in your repository to trigger Weblate whenever there is a new commit.
+See :ref:`update-vcs` for more details.

-If you’re not using a VCS integration, you can use UI or :doc:`/api` to update translations to match your code base.
+If not using VCS integration, you can use the UI or :doc:`/api` to update the translations so that they match your codebase.

 .. seealso::